-This ALEH is a source of reference for its initial memory area while this ALEH is released public long peekPending()
+This ALEH is a source of reference for its initial memory area while this ALEH is released.

 All throwables from (or propagated through) handleAsyncEvent are caught, a stack trace is printed and execution continues as if handleAsyncEvent had returned normally.